1011+ breaches tracked — check free

 What happened in the Adobe data breach?

 In October 2013, Adobe disclosed that hackers had broken into its systems and stolen a massive database of user information.
 The initial announcement said 2.9 million accounts were affected, but the true number turned out to be 153 million — making it one of the largest data breaches ever recorded at the time.
+Security journalist Brian Krebs was among the first to reveal the true scale of the breach; his original KrebsOnSecurity reporting on the Adobe breach documents how the damage unfolded.

 The stolen data included email addresses, encrypted passwords, password hints, and usernames.
 Adobe also confirmed that source code for several of its products, including ColdFusion and Acrobat, was stolen in the same attack.